Table of Contents

 What’s The Best Guitar Nut Material?

 The material of the guitar nut can make a difference in the sound and performance of the instrument.
-Harder materials like bone and ebony will give you better sustain, while anything softer like Graph Tech Tusq will give you more resonance.
+Harder materials like bone will give you better sustain, while anything softer like Graph Tech Tusq will give you more resonance.

 Moving from plastic to graphite nuts can make a big difference in tuning stability and prevent binding.
 So if you want to make a noticeable difference for cheap, a new nut can be a good upgrade.